Wilkes/Gleditsch trial

 The Wilkes/Gleditsch trial (Norwegian: Wilkes/Gleditsch-saken) in 1982 in Norway, concerned publication of a report by two researchers of peace and conflict studies on electronic listening stations, based on information from open sources.
 Putting the information together to make a complete picture was deemed to reveal a secret, according to puslespill legal doctrine, cf the website of Norway's Cabinet in 2011.

 Electronic listening posts in North-Norway, and their significance, was the secret that was revealed.
 (The Wilkes/Gleditsch case has been confused with the "Loran C affair", which involved publication of the existence of a radiowave-transmitter used for navigation.)

-Owen Wilkes and Nils Petter Gleditsch were convicted of breaching paragraphs 90 and 91 of Straffeloven, the Norwegian criminal code, pertaining to national security.
+Owen Wilkes and Nils Petter Gleditsch were convicted of breaching paragraphs 90 and 91 of the Danish Penal Code, the Norwegian criminal code, pertaining to national security.
 They each received a suspended prison sentence, in addition to being fined and charged with court costs.

 Names

 The trial has various other names in Norwegian, including "Gleditsch-saken", "Gleditsch/Wilkes-saken", and "kaninsaken" (the rabbit trial).